Alina Chan: COVID-19 origins

 Chan became known during the COVID-19 pandemic for co-authoring a preprint according to which the SARS-CoV-2 virus was "pre-adapted" to humans and suggesting COVID-19 could have escaped from a laboratory.
 The preprint has not been accepted for publication by a scientific journal, but received a significant reception in the popular press.

-The reaction of virologists and other specialists to Chan's hypothesis has been largely, but not exclusively, negative.
+Chan signed open letters together with other scientists published in the Wall Street Journal and The New York Times, calling for full and unrestricted international forensic investigations into all possible origins of the virus.
+She detailed her views on Twitter and wrote opinion pieces on the subject with science journalist Matt Ridley in the Wall Street Journal and in The Daily Telegraph.
+HarperCollins published their book, Viral: The Search for the Origin of COVID-19, in November 2021.
+Chan was one of 18 scientists who signed a letter in Science Magazine calling again for a credible investigation into the origins of the virus.
+The letter called for a "proper investigation" into "both natural and laboratory spillovers" and was widely covered in the press and brought the debate on the possible lab origins of the virus into the mainstream.

 The New York Times noted in October 2021 that Chan's view has been "widely disputed by other scientists", but some have commended her willingness to advance alternative hypotheses in the face of controversy.
 Jonathan Eisen of UC Davis praised Chan for raising the lab-origin discussion, but said her views remain conjecture, as not enough disease outbreaks have been traced in enough molecular detail to know what is normal, noting also that the virus continues to change and adapt.
 Sixteen months after Chan's preprint was shared online, a scientific review article published in Cell described the pre-adaptation theory as "without validity".

-Chan detailed her views on Twitter and wrote opinion pieces on the subject with science journalist Matt Ridley in the Wall Street Journal and in The Daily Telegraph.
-Chan later signed open letters together with other scientists published in the Wall Street Journal and The New York Times, calling for full and unrestricted international forensic investigations into all possible origins of the virus.
-She was one of 18 scientists who signed a letter in Science Magazine calling again for a credible investigation into the origins of the virus.
-The letter called for a "proper investigation" into "both natural and laboratory spillovers" and was widely covered in the press and brought the debate on the possible lab origins of the virus into the mainstream.

-Chan and Ridley authored a book entitled Viral: The Search for the Origin of COVID-19, published by HarperCollins in November 2021.

 In September 2021, Chan participated in a debate on COVID-19 origins organized by Science magazine, which included scientists Linfa Wang, Michael Worobey, and Jesse Bloom.
 She detailed her position further in the New York Times in June 2024.
 Critiques of the NYT piece were posted by David Gorski on his blog Science-Based Medicine, and by 41 scientists in the Journal of Virology.
+In a 2026 New York Times opinion piece, Chan explored the dangers of a future lab leak due to lack of oversight.